ljunkie/plexWatch/README.md

-plexWatch - 0.0.16
+plexWatch - 0.0.17-3-dev
 =========

 ***Notify*** and Log ***'Now Playing'*** content from a Plex Media Server

-**Suported Push Notifications**
+**Supported Push Notifications**
 * https://pushover.net
 * https://prowlapp.com
 * http://growl.info/ (via GrowlInotify @ http://growl.info/downloads#generaldownloads)
 * https://twitter.com/ (create a new app @ https://dev.twitter.com/apps)
 * https://boxcar.io/
+* SNARL/GROWL: GNTP notifications supported.
+Anything that uses GNTP *should* work

 **What it does**
 * notify when a user starts watching a video
 * notify when a user stop watching a video
 * notify on recently added content to a PMS server
 * notifies via prowl, pushover, growl, twitter, boxcar and/or a log file
-* notifications per provider enabled/disabled per notifiation type (watching, watched, recently added)
+* notifications per provider enabled/disabled per notification type (watching, watched, recently added)
-* backed by a sqlite DB (for state and history)
+* backed by a SQLite DB (for state and history)
 * CLI to query watched videos, videos being watched and stats on time watched per user
 * Limit output per user or exclude users
 * ...more to come